777arc/PySDR/content/pyqt.rst

 - **Signals and Slots**: Signals and slots are a way to communicate between different parts of a Qt application.
 A signal is emitted by an object when a particular event occurs, and is connected to a slot, which is a callback function that is called when the signal is emitted.
 Signals and slots are used to create an event-driven structure in a Qt application, and keep the GUI responsive.

-- **Stylesheets**: Stylesheets are used to customize the appearance of widgets in a Qt application.
-Stylesheets are written in a CSS-like language, and can be used to change the color, font, and size of widgets.
+- **Style Sheets**: Style sheets are used to customize the appearance of widgets in a Qt application.
+Style sheets are written in a CSS-like language, and can be used to change the color, font, and size of widgets.

 - **Graphics**: Qt has a powerful graphics framework that can be used to create custom graphics in a Qt application.
 The graphics framework includes classes for drawing lines, rectangles, ellipses, and text, as well as classes for handling mouse and keyboard events.